livioso/kvanC/Documentation/Notes/README.md

 - *pseudo parallelism*
 - thread decide when they ‘can’ give up time to other threads
 - **Example:** `yield(); sleep(1000);`

-	- `yield()` *is essentially used to notify the system that the current thread is willing to give up the CPU for a while.
+**Note:** `yield()` *is essentially used to notify the system that the current thread is willing to give up the CPU for a while.
 The [thread scheduler](http://www.javamex.com/tutorials/threads/thread_scheduling.shtml) will select a different thread to run instead of the current one.*

 #### Pre-emptive Scheduling
 - *quasi parallelism*